karlkyck/OReilly-Architecture-Katas-Winter-2025/README.md

 ## Introduction

 Certifiable, Inc. is an accredited leader in the software architecture certification market, primarily based in the United States.
 As the owner of a substantial market share, the company’s flagship system, SoftArchCert, provides accredited certification for qualified software architects.

-With a team of expert software architects responsible for creating certification tests and reviewing submissions, Certifiable, Inc. has established itself as a trusted authority in software architecture certification.
-However, recent global acceptance of software architecture certification has led to a significant increase in demand, particularly from regions such as Europe, the U.K., and Asia.
-As the company anticipates a surge in certification requests — projected to increase by 5-10 times the current volume — there is growing concern that the existing manual processes will be insufficient to meet this heightened demand.
-In response to this challenge, Certifiable, Inc. is exploring the integration of Generative AI to enhance their systems and streamline operations, ensuring they can effectively handle the anticipated influx of certification applications.
+### Current Market Position

+- Established as a trusted authority in software architecture certification.
+- Significant market share in the United States.

+### Challenge

+- Recent global acceptance leading to increased demand from Europe, the U.K., and Asia.
+- Anticipated surge in certification requests (5-10 times current volume).
+- Concerns over existing manual processes meeting the heightened demand.

+### Response

+- Exploring the integration of Generative AI to enhance systems and streamline operations.
+- **Goals:** Effectively handle the influx of certification applications.

 ### Key Objectives